isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 ## 9. Step 5 - Tag and Version Everything

-Traceability saves hours when you debug who baked which image.
+Traceability saves hours when you debug who created which image.
 A simple pattern is:

 - Use `local.computed_tags` inside `source.pkr.hcl` for traceability.